JonCarel/JonCarel.github.io/README.md

 I try to come up with interesting and challenging questions for this project, ones that would push me to think creatively.
 Some of these questions emerged in the middle of the project as I found inspiration while working through the data.

 **Primary objectives**
-- Provide data analytics of Covid in the World
+- Provide data analytics of COVID-19 in the World
 - Simulate Forcasting
 - Utilize Skillset in Project